- Before exporting

-Free and confidential services for export ready companies is available including:
+Free and confidential services for export ready companies are available including:

-- information, such as economic trends, trade statistics and market analysis, market demand, market competitions, import compliance, rules and regulations
+- information, such as economic trends, trade statistics and market analysis, market demand, market competition, import compliance, rules and regulations

 - contacts and introductions, including advice on overseas programs, associations, government, regulators and supply chain